-Our tuition structure reflects a comprehensive Jewish education package for children grades K-12 in a safe and secure environment with passionate and knowledgeable faculty.
+Our tuition structure reflects a comprehensive Jewish education program for children grades K-12 in a safe and secure environment with passionate and knowledgeable faculty.

-All families must be current in their financial obligations to the Temple to enroll; Temple membership is required. .
+All families must be current in their financial obligations to the Temple to enroll; Temple membership is required.
 What was previously known as a Bat/Bar Mitzvah fee is now integrated into our tuition.
 Families will no longer receive an additional $1800 bill in the 6th or 7th grade.
 However, for students in their Bar Mitzvah or Bat Mitzvah year, religious school tuition for that year, for that child must be paid in full prior to their Bar or Bat Mitzvah date.
-For students joining our school after the third grade, there will be a catch up fee to cover the B'Nai MItzvah costs.
+For students joining our school after the third grade, there will be a catch up fee to cover the B'Nai Mitzvah costs.

 Yes, families used to receive an additional bill of $1800 when they reserved a date for their child’s Bar or Bat Mitzvah.
 Most synagogues have a B’nai Mitzvah fee.
 In an effort to streamline our program, we are integrating it into our tuition structure.